alexconst/alexconst.github.io/_drafts/ansible.md

 Using Vagrant is very convenient when testing environments and provisioning.
 But with each `vagrant up` the SSH fingerprints at `$HOME/.ssh/know_hosts` also get updated which can lead to errors when provisioning.
 While this can be a deterrent for MitM attacks it becomes a nuisance when testing things out in a local environment since it requires intervention with each new deploy, namely by editing `known_hosts` or running `ssh-keygen -R $hosts`.
 A more interesting way to fix this is by running Ansible on the localhost.
 While not particular useful in this case the approach used can be adapted for managing keys in other situations.
 And it's also a good excuse to flex Ansible's muscle.
 The files for this example are in the `refresh_ssh_public_keys` directory.

+Note: this playbook will be executed locally and modify the known_hosts file in the host computer; which makes it an exception to Ansible's typical use case.

 In this case the use of an inventory file isn't strictly required but using one prevents a warning.
 The inventory file:
 ```ini